bassusteur/aorus-b450-pro-repair/README.md

 So i do the only thing any sane person would do and decide to desolder the M_bios microchip.
 "MX25U12873F" is written on it, i look up the datasheet and would you look at that..
-1.8v spi flash. son. of. a. bitch. - i dust off my rp2040 board, drop ![pico-serprog](https://github.com/kukrimate/pico-serprog) on it and since it has 3.3v GPIO and i need 1.8v i can just make level shifters for each line, 3 resistor dividers for CLK, CS and SI, one transistor driven for SO and for power? just solder some wires on the motherboard and use its power supply, as a breakout to make things easier i used one i DIY'd a while back.
+1.8v spi flash. son. of. a. bitch. - i dust off my rp2040 board, drop ![pico-serprog](https://github.com/kukrimate/pico-serprog) on it and since it has 3.3v GPIO and i need 1.8v i can just make level shifters for each line, 3 resistor dividers for CLK, CS and SI, one transistor driven for SO and for power? just solder some wires on the motherboard and use its power supply, to make things easier i put it on a breakout i DIY'd a while back.

 This didn't work, i found out later i may have accidentally killed the chip by swapping the power supply, i'm still not sure, anyway it wasn't a big loss for me since i had another chip - so i went with that, desoldered and with it on the breakout i'm ready to begin testing.
 _**Success!**_ i was able to read and write data to it, obviously i made a backup of the image that was on it and proceeded to *painstakingly* try to find a bios dump online, this was hard and i didn't have much success except for a shady one extracted from the **wifi** version of the motherboard.